Melissa Pilgrim

 4. Grammar always matters: The Chicago Manual of Style (17th Edition) by The University of Chicago Press is the industry standard grammar book to use for book publishing and is available both in print and online.

 5. A Good Thesaurus Selection: Always have at least 3-5 thesauruses on hand to help keep your writing speckled with great words that keep it entertaining and interesting to read without any repetition.
+If writing a period piece, consider what words and phrases were used at that time to help the story sound authentic.

 For Books: